missionpinball/mpf-docs/howto/sounds/basic_setup.rst

 them).
 To keep things simple here, let's configure the sound player in the machine configuration file.

-The scenario in this example will be we want our song from the previous example (``song_01``) to play infinitely when the *attract* mode starts and stop when the *attract* mode stops.
+The scenario in this example is we want our song from the previous example (``song_01``) to play infinitely when the *attract* mode starts and stop when the *attract* mode stops.
 Create the following entries in the ``sound_player:`` section of the machine config file:

 ::